-Janet Chang is an American entrepreneur, marketer, and healthcare technology activist.
-Currently, Janet builds and promotes products as Chief Executive Officer of Wood Egg, an organization dedicated to promoting global entrepreneurship, founded and funded by serial entrepreneur Derek Sivers.
-Janet previously authored Wood Egg’s most popular book, China Startup Guide, which reached the Amazon bestseller list next to Lonely Planet and National Geographic guides in January of 2014.
-Native to Silicon Valley, Janet currently resides in Manhattan at NYC Startup House.
+Janet Chang is an American entrepreneur, website conversion optimization marketing specialist, and healthcare technology activist.
+Currently, she serves as interim CEO of GoToLaunch, an organization dedicated to promoting global entrepreneurship, founded and funded by serial entrepreneur Derek Sivers.
+Previously, Janet authored the organization’s most popular book, China Startup Guide, which reached the Amazon bestseller list next to Lonely Planet and National Geographic guides in January of 2014.

-She has been invited to speak at institutions and organizations like Stanford, UCLA, Berkeley, and Quantified Self about the future of healthcare technology.
+She has been invited to speak at institutions and organizations like Stanford, UCLA, Berkeley, and Quantified Self about the future of healthcare technology for chronic illness treatment.

 Janet’s work and writing on business and technology has been featured in various media, including…

 Thank you for visiting this corner of the internet.
 You may find some of the following to be of interest.